 I am a spiritual director, supervisor, trainer, and writer.
 I was a tutor on the Ignatian Spirituality Course for many years, at times leading the 2nd and 3rd years.
-I am currently on a sabbatical from the Course.
+I am an Associate Trainer now.
 I am available for workshops, courses, consultations, and retreats.
 Feel free to contact me.

 At other points in my life I have worked in a DHSS centre, a café, been a Chemistry Teacher, a computer programmer and systems analyst, a verger at St James’s, Piccadilly, and a hospital chaplain at West Middlesex and Ealing Hospitals.

 I want people to be released into a positive, trusting, life-affirming experience of God and themselves.
 I work with starting, encouraging, and deepening a relationship with God, and in the life and sense of vocation that follows.
 I am interested in the practicalities of what facilitates this relationship, especially the sense of God felt in this body.

 These are key elements that fire me up and are central to this work:

 - God: authentic spirituality starts with being loved and desired by what is massively beyond us, and yet which pervades us.
 Strictly speaking, this is unnameable but I use the name, God.
 God desires and loves us unconditionally.
 Any religion or spirituality that does not start from this simple premise is fundamentally flawed.